sindurkar04/melbourne-house-price-prediction/README.md

 ## Installation
 The dataset is in .csv format.
 The project is built using anaconda jupyter notebook.
 ## Data Description
 The dataset has 34857 rows and 21 columns.
-The columns are - Suburb, Address, Rooms, Type, Price, Method, SellerG, Date, Distance, Postcode, Bedroom2, Bathroom, Car, Landsize, BuildingArea,YearBuilt, CouncilArea, Lattitude, Longtitude, Regionname, and Propertycount
+The columns are - Suburb, Address, Rooms, Type, Price, Method, SellerG, Date, Distance, Postcode, Bedroom2, Bathroom, Car, Landsize, BuildingArea,YearBuilt, CouncilArea, Lattitude, Longtitude, Regionname, and Propertycount.
 ## Process
 - Exploratory data anaylsis
 - Outlier removal